 Days: Mondays and Thursdays, 7 pm to 9 pm, plus some Saturday morning practical sessions

-Class Location: #25 Burnside Rd W. (the home of Search and Rescue Society of BC – SARBC)
+Class Location: CRD Headquarters at Fisgard and Government, and #25 Burnside Rd W. (the home of Search and Rescue Society of BC – SARBC)

 HOW TO REGISTER for WARA Classes